-1 Introduction The presence of pests in dwellings has a considerable impact on the lives of inhabitants, particularly the more vulnerable members of the community - specifically the old, the very young, the disabled and those with health problems.
-These guidelines have been drawn up by the CIEH National Pest Advisory Panel (NPAP) after consultation with local authorities, Housing Associations, the Chartered Institute of Housing, the pest management industry and enforcement agencies.
-Advice has also been sought from government agencies involved in research and enforcement, as well as other bodies which lay down auditing standards.
-The CIEH would like to thank all those who have contributed to the preparation of these guidelines.
+1 Introduction The presence of pests anywhere that people live or work has a considerable impact on their lives.
+This is particularly true for the more vulnerable members of the community, specifically the old, the young, the disabled and those with other health problems.
+These draft guidelines have been drawn up by the National Pest Advisory Panel of the CIEH to address the problems posed by pests in the social care sector, which includes hospitals, hospices and care homes.
+NPAP are inviting other stakeholders in the social care sector, as well as those involved in the pest management industry and enforcement agencies to assist in this task.
+This document is therefore being issued as a draft for discussion and comment so that all those involved in the social care sector and in pest management have a chance to comment on the recommendations before they are formally made.
+We would ask that comments be returned to the CIEH NPAP by 30 November 2010 at npap@cieh.org.
+The CIEH would like to thank all those who contribute to the preparation of these draft guidelines.
 Dr Stephen Battersby CIEH President "Health is a state of complete physical, mental and social wellbeing, not merely the absence of disease or infirmity."
-The World Health Organization definition 2 Public health and housing
+The World Health Organization definition Public health and social care